Chapter 1 Climate Change Basics

 Curbing Climate Change Starts with Stopping the Burning of Fossil Fuels

-While the world needs to rapidly transition to a clean energy future – wind, solar, battery storage, conservation, regenerative agriculture – the single most important step is to cut greenhouse emissions, getting to real zero as soon as possible.
+While the world needs to rapidly transition to a clean energy future – wind, solar, battery storage, conservation, regenerative agriculture – the single most important step is to cut greenhouse gas emissions, getting to real zero as soon as possible.
 While this may seem an obvious point, it often is pushed to the side by governments. which then can find that emissions fail to decline as much as expected even as the percentage of renewable energy significantly increases.
-Germany is perhaps the best-known example.[59]
+Germany is perhaps the best-known example.[64]

-Money talks in politics.
+Money Talks in Politics.

 A campaign contribution has long been the best investment that Wall Street can make.
 For every dollar the fossil fuel industry contributes to American politicians, they receive $119 in federal exploration and production subsidies.[61]

-In the closest federal races in the 2022 mid-term elections, “the oil and gas industry has spent an estimated average of $4.3 million per Senate seat and $490,000 per House seat through direct contributions, funding for party committees, and funding for super PACs.
+In the closest federal races in the 2022 mid-term elections, “the oil and gas industry [ ] spent an estimated average of $4.3 million per Senate seat and $490,000 per House seat through direct contributions, funding for party committees, and funding for super PACs.
 Twenty oil & gas companies and industry trade associations contributed more than $52 million to right-wing super PACs and party fundraising committees, and more than $4 million to candidate PACs.”
-(These numbers will increase once post-election campaign filings are made.)[64]
+(These numbers will increase once post-election campaign filings are made.)[69]

 During the 2017-2018 midterm election cycle, corporations, individuals, and trade groups in the fossil fuel industry spent $265,773,915 in lobbying and $93,392,002 in contributions to national-level candidates, parties, and outside groups, bringing the total spending to $360 million in two years.
 That’s $500,000 per day.
 During the same period, renewable energy companies spent $26 million.
 For every dollar spent on behalf of wind, solar, or hydroelectric energy interests, $13.70 was spent by fossil fuel interests.[65]

-In addition to campaign contributions, there is a revolving door between the fossil fuel companies, the regulatory agencies and elected officials, as individuals move back and forth between the private and public sector.[66]
+In addition to campaign contributions, there is a revolving door between the fossil fuel companies, the regulatory agencies, and elected offices, as individuals move back and forth between the private and public sector.[71]
 Be a friend to the fossil fuel industry as a regulator or elected official and there will be a high paying job as a consultant or lobbyist waiting for you on departure.
 Many “monetize” their time as public servants.

 [1] https://archive.ipcc.ch/publications_and_data/ar4/wg1/en/spmsspm-human-and.html